ammonhaggerty/my-digital-twin/master_prompt.md

 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

-**What I'm doing today (10/18/2024)**:
+**What I'm doing today (10/21/2024)**:
 - Working from home in Oakland today.
 - Taking a bike ride in the morning.
-- Chatting with fellow technologist Judah Nagler.
-- Meeting up with new connection Iso Rabins to talk about digital twins!
-Talk about meta ;)
+- Going to Sunny's pop-up at Montclair Golf for chicken fried steak! yum.

 **What I'm doing this week (10/18 - 10/26):**
 - Monday evening going to Sunny's pop-up at Montclair Golf for chicken fried steak! yum.